Bòrd na Gàidhlig receives a Grant-in-Aid award from the Scottish Government for each financial year so that it can meet its aims and obligations.

 Closing Date for Applications

-Funding applications should be submitted to Bòrd na Gàidhlig as soon as possible but no later than 5pm on Wednesday 21st February 2018.
+Funding applications should be submitted to Bòrd na Gàidhlig as soon as possible but no later than 3pm on Thursday 14 January 2021.
 Bòrd na Gàidhlig WILL NOT ACCEPT applications which are received after this time.

-Gaelic Language Act Implementation Fund (GLAIF) 2018-19
+Gaelic Language Act Implementation Fund (GLAIF) 2021/22

 The Gaelic Language Act Implementation Fund (GLAIF) was established to help public authorities in the delivery of commitments in their Gaelic Language Plans, and in support of the National Gaelic Language Plan.
 GLAIF has also been used to assist other public authorities in the delivery of projects ahead of their formal notice to produce a Gaelic Language Plan.